Queen Duke

 The dance of death in Chur

 A s the sun sets, Death drags the bishop away.
-The bishop's crosier is a shepherd's crook, men apparently the bishop is a bad shepherd, since the sheep as well as the congregation are running bewildered around.
+The bishop's crosier is a shepherd's crook, but the sheep as well as the congregation are running bewildered around.
+According to the Bible quote that the publisher has placed above the picture, the flock is scattered because they are losing their shepherd: »[…] I will smite the shepherd, and the sheep of the flock shall be scattered abroad« (Matthew 26:31).

 Holbein's dance of death has also inspired the dance of death in Chur in Switzerland - see picture to the right.